Skip to main content

 Unpleasant surprises…

-Inconsistency in inspectors’ approach to evidence gathering, and to interactions with staff and leaders, have historically been repeated points of concern.
-The tension that these “surprises” create can send an inspection entirely off-course.
+However, what often causes frustration for schools and trusts, and leads to complaints about inspection, is "surprises" in the inspection experience.
+Inconsistency in inspectors' approach to evidence gathering, and to interactions with staff and leaders, have historically been repeated points of concern.
+The tension that these "surprises" create can send an inspection entirely off-course.

-It’s unclear whether the new approach goes far enough to constitute the kind of institutional change that Ofsted has been under pressure to deliver, but ultimately, improving dialogue and collaboration between inspectors and schools will be essential in ensuring an inspection outcome is perceived to be fair.
+It is unclear whether the new approach goes far enough to constitute the kind of institutional change that Ofsted has been under pressure to deliver, but ultimately, improving dialogue and collaboration between inspectors and schools will be essential in ensuring an inspection outcome is perceived to be fair.

 Wider issues

-On a highly relevant point, the Department for Education’s (DfE) parallel consultation outcome on school accountability reform, published alongside the Ofsted reforms, confirms that, where Ofsted judges schools to be underperforming, mandatory intervention remains on the cards.
+On a highly relevant point, the Department for Education's parallel consultation outcome on school accountability reform, published alongside the Ofsted reforms, confirms that, where Ofsted judges schools to be underperforming, mandatory intervention remains on the cards.

-Although the increased reliance on RISE teams (for “stuck” schools and, eventually, schools requiring significant improvement) does mean a shift away from forced academisation and re-brokerage in those cases, high stakes are still at play.
+Immediate structural intervention remains the default policy position for schools in special measures, and, until September 2026 (allowing RISE to build its capacity in the interim), for schools requiring significant improvement.
+Although the increased reliance on RISE teams (for "stuck" schools and, eventually, schools requiring significant improvement) does mean a shift away from forced academisation and re-brokerage in those cases, high stakes are still at play.

 What happens next?